Above: The Prop House Documentation

-The Prop House: A Collection of One Million Objects
+The Prop House: A Collection of One Million Object

 Co-produced by On Main Gallery and Griffin Art Projects,